justinrummel/jr.com-mm/_posts/2013-02-16-migrate-osx-10-dot-6-wiki-to-10-dot-8-with-lost-directory.md

 sudo serveradmin start web
 {% endhighlight %}

 The end result is a working 10.6 Wiki server.
-So what about the the new hardware that cannot run 10.6.8 Server...
+So what about the new hardware that cannot run 10.6.8 Server...
 VMware to the rescue!
 You can install 10.6.8 Server in VMware Fusion as it's a Server OS (thus is compliant to Apple's EULA).  *Now* we can upgrade to 10.8 and move the Wiki content from the VM to the real server by following [Apple's kbase article][HT5585].
 You would think that wouldn't you.

 Let's review what we have and where we will go: